 We’ve all become so accustomed to carrying hand sanitizer that it’s almost a forgone conclusion that we’ll have some in a bag somewhere.
 Ideally, after you’ve cleaned your aligner and put it back in, you’ll have nearby facilities for washing your hands.
 Hand sanitizer is no replacement for a good handwashing, but it will help kill bacteria on your hands in a pinch if you’re not near a sink and need to get back to work.

 Sure, you can wipe your hands — and your aligner — on the hem of your shirt or your jeans, but that just ends up getting gross after a while.
 Invest in some travel-sized packs of tissues or wet wipes and toss them into your aligner travel kit or go-bag.
 You never know when a tissue might come in handy.

 After you’ve been working with your aligner for a while, it gets easier to do everything by feel.
 But when you’re first starting out, it’s helpful to be able to see what you’re doing.
 A cheap compact mirror won’t cost you more than a couple of dollars, and it can make cleaning and re-seating your aligner a lot easier while you’re getting used to it, or after an adjustment when things might feel like they don’t fit quite right.

 And now you're equipped!

-We gathered all the best advice for you to help make your aligner journey as comfortable and easy as possible- covered all the bases from storage, to keeping things clean, to insertion/removal and even discomfort.
+We gathered all the best advice for you to help make your aligner journey as comfortable and easy as possible.
+We’ve covered all the bases from storage, to keeping things clean, to insertion/removal and even discomfort.
 We hope this helps you feel ready to tackle any situation that may come up, no matter where you are!
-A go kit can help you feel confident and prepared.
+An aligner on-the-go kit can help you feel confident and prepared.
 Is there anything we've missed that you've found indispensable?
 Let us know!